Bridport in Addison County, Vermont — The American Northeast (New England)

 Location.
 44° 0.248′ N, 73° 22.408′ W. Marker is in Bridport, Vermont, in Addison County.
 Marker is at the intersection of Vermont Route 125 and Basin Harbor Road, on the left when traveling west on State Route 125.
 Touch for map.
 Marker is in this post office area: Bridport VT 05734, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on August 29, 2016.
-This page originally submitted on August 5, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 197 times since then and 35 times this year.
+It was originally submitted on August 5, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 261 times since then and 12 times this year.
 Photos: 1. submitted on August 5, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
 2, 3. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.